mircealungu/reconstruction/1_Introduction.md

 ## Why does architectural documentation not always exist and is not up to date?

- - Hard to maintain
+Incentives

-- Sometimes that's not a priority at all - you're a startup that needs to show that it's viable
+- Sometimes that's not a priority at all
+	- you're a startup that needs to show that the idea is viable.
+And then you never find the time.

-- It requires a better and more general understanding of the system than just coding -> not everybody can even do it

 - Maybe you're designing your own product and nobody to ask you to do it

- - Link (traceability ) between architecture and code is not easy to establish

  - Often there is no perceived value for the customer (or more likely, no clear immediate value)

+Difficulty

+ - Traceability (link) between architecture and code is not easy to establish
+- It requires a better and more general understanding of the system than just coding -> not everybody can  do it

+ - Hard to maintain - especially when they are in .ppt or .png
  - Because developers make decisions and changes
 	 - that are not aligned with the original vision => **[architectural drift](https://youtu.be/hExflmcBSc4?t=14)**
 	 - that go against prescriptive architecture => **[architectural erosion](https://youtu.be/hExflmcBSc4?t=70)**